nautobot/nautobot-app-circuit-maintenance/README.md

 > Typically the `url` setting to configure in your `nautobot_config.py` for use with OAuth integration will be `"https://accounts.google.com/o/oauth2/auth"`.

 #### 2.2 Add `Providers` to the Notification Sources

 In the Circuit Maintenance plugin UI section, there is a **Notification Sources** button (yellow) where you can configure the Notification Sources to track new circuit maintenance notifications from specific providers.

 Because the Notification Sources are defined by the configuration, you can only view and edit `providers`, but not `add` or `delete` new Notification Sources via UI or API.

-> Note that for emails from a given Provider to be processed, you must *both* define a source email address(es) for that Provider (Usage section 1, above) *and* add that provider to a specific Notification Source as described in this section.
+> Note that for emails from a given Provider to be processed, you must _both_ define a source email address(es) for that Provider (Usage section 1, above) _and_ add that provider to a specific Notification Source as described in this section.

 ### 3. Run Handle Notifications Job

-There is an asynchronous task defined as a **Nautobot Job**, **Handle Circuit Maintenance Notifications** that will connect to the emails sources defined under the Notification Sources section (step above), and will fetch new notifications received since the last notification was fetched.
+There is an asynchronous task defined as a **Nautobot Job**, **Handle Circuit Maintenance Notifications** that will connect to the notification sources defined under the NotificationSources section (step above), and will fetch new notifications received.
+In case of email sources, it fetches all the "unread" emails, and when processed, it marks them as read.
 Each notification will be parsed using the [circuit-maintenance-parser](https://github.com/networktocode/circuit-maintenance-parser) library, and if a valid parsing is executed, a new **Circuit Maintenance** will be created, or if it was already created, it will updated with the new data.

 So, for each email notification received, several objects will be created: